Manage nodes

 View node details

-You can check detailed information about a node.
+You can view the detailed information of a node.

 -